alexjgriffith/r-workspace/readme.md

 ```
 ___
 ### Making the UDM (Unified Density Matrix)
+The UDM is a matrix of peak pile up counts.
+The core is implemented in c and can be run in parallel to speed up analysis.
+Possible future improvements include reading from BAM files rather than BED files, and using memory map rather tha fread.

 ```R
 ## locations of raw reads that have been mapped to the genome
 rawDatafiles<-paste0("sampleReads/",cats,".bed")